 Ovulation disorders are one of the leading causes of female infertility, and occur when ovulation is disrupted or absent.
 They present as irregular or absent periods and can be confirmed with a blood test.

-If you have a question about Ovulation Disorders or choosing the best treatment option for you then contact our specialists who will be happy to help.Contact us
+If you have a question about Ovulation Disorders or choosing the best treatment option for you then contact our patient support team who will be happy to help.Contact us

 What causes ovulation disorders?

 There are several causes of ovulation disorders.
 Some are caused by hormonal problems, when the brain or pituitary gland does not release the correct hormones, or hormone levels are imbalanced.
 This can be caused by stress, diet and exercise, radiation or a condition called polycystic ovarian syndrome (PCOS), and can lead to eggs getting released at irregular intervals or not at all.
 Other ovulation disorders are caused by issues with the ovaries.
 Some women for example are born with no ovaries at all, or have ovaries that fail prematurely (premature ovarian failure).
 Others have ovaries that are resistant to the effects of hormones and the eggs do not develop (ovary syndrome) or ovaries that have been damaged by medication, radiation or surgery.

 A disrupted or absent ovulation means that an egg is released rarely or never, thus preventing conception from occurring.

 Abnormal menstrual cycles - characterised by unusually frequent or infrequent periods, and/or irregular cycle lengths – are usually the clearest indication of an ovulation disorder being present.

 A doctor can usually diagnose ovulation disorders by discussing details of the patient’s previous menstrual cycles, and blood tests and ultrasound studies of the ovaries can also be used to clarify whether ovulation is occurring.